The Museum of Fine Arts, Houston, Presents "James Turrell: The Light Inside"

 Organization and Funding

-This exhibition is organized by the Museum of Fine Arts, Houston, in conjunction with the Los Angeles County Museum of Art and the Solomon R. Guggenheim Museum.
+James Turrell: The Light Inside is organized by the Museum of Fine Arts, Houston, in conjunction with the Los Angeles County Museum of Art and the Solomon R. Guggenheim Foundation, New York.

 Generous funding is provided by The Brown Foundation, Inc.

-Additional support is provided by Sotheby’s; Leslie and Brad Bucher; and Sara P. Dodd.
+Additional support is provided by Sotheby’s, Leslie and Brad Bucher and Sara Paschall Dodd.